Approved changes to climate-related disclosure requirements in Australia

 Entities using direct measurement methods to calculate their GHG emissions will convert the seven constituent greenhouse gases into a CO2 equivalent as follows:

 Global warming potential (GWP) values are based on a 100-year time horizon contained in the latest Intergovernmental Panel on Climate Change (IPCC) assessment available at the reporting date.
-At the time of writing, this would be the IPCC Sixth Assessment Report.
+At the time of writing, this refers to the IPCC Sixth Assessment Report.

 Entities required, in whole or in part, by a jurisdictional authority or a listed exchange to use different GWP values for converting the seven constituent gases into CO2 equivalent values will be permitted to do so.
 In all other instances, entities must use the latest IPCC assessment available (currently the IPCC Sixth Assessment Report).